Quick Answer

-This guide covers everything you need to plan your Rajaji safari in 2026: what's new, how the elephant safari works, zone-by-zone breakdown, ticket prices, wildlife sighting data, and exactly when to visit for the best experience.
+This guide covers everything you need to plan an elephant safari in Rajaji National Park in 2026: what changed, how the elephant jungle safari compares to the jeep safari, zone-by-zone options, indicative pricing, wildlife you're likely to see, and the best time to go.

 In This Article

-The story behind this return is worth knowing before you visit.
-In August 2018, the Uttarakhand High Court suspended elephant safaris across the state, citing welfare concerns and the lack of regulated standards for tourist use of captive elephants.
-The Supreme Court lifted the broad ban in January 2019, but what followed was years of regulatory review - welfare audits, mahout training protocols, new carrying-capacity limits.
+The story behind the restart is worth knowing before you book.
+In August 2018, the Uttarakhand High Court restricted commercial use of elephants across the state - including joyrides and elephant safaris - citing animal welfare concerns and the absence of regulated standards for tourist use of captive elephants.
+The Supreme Court lifted the wider ban in January 2019, but Rajaji's own restart still took years of welfare review, mahout retraining, and Forest Department clearance.

-Jeep Safari vs. Elephant Safari - Which One to Choose?
+Elephant Safari vs. Jeep Safari - Which One to Choose?

-Both have different strengths, and ideally you'd do both on a two-day visit.
+Both have different strengths, and many visitors do both across a two-day trip.
 Here's how they compare:

 | Feature | Jeep Safari | Elephant Safari |